Omnija/es-theme-metro/readme.md

 * Finish All Rating Icons (Per System)
 * Polish Icons/Logos and Mascots Images
 * Fix/Change Fonts and Text Spacing
+* Redo Rating Icons to a better ratio
 * Support More Resolutions

 ## Screenshots